 A tiny ultrasound

-wand is attached to the top of a tiny tube called a catheter.
+wand is attached to the top of a thin tube called a catheter.
 This ultrasound catheter is inserted into an artery in your groin area and moved up to the heart.
+It is different from conventional Duplex ultrasound, which is done from the outside of your body by placing the transducer on the skin.

 A computer measures how the sound waves reflect off blood vessels, and changes the sound waves into pictures.
 IVUS gives the health care provider a look at your coronary arteries from the inside-out.